ErnestoSalazar/nft-card-component/README.md

 ## Overview
-This is a challenge to create a NFT card component made with simple HTML/CSS
+This is a challenge to create a NFT preview card component made with simple HTML/CSS

 ### The challenge